wrona-42067898/Bioinformatics-Scripts/README.md

 # Bioinformatics-Scripts
-Assorted scripts for processing raw paired-end reads through to variant calling for the non-model organism Symbiodinium.
-No results are shown.
+Outline of the scripts I wrote to process raw paired-end reads and call variants for the non-model organism Symbiodinium.
+107,213 SNPs and 61,839 indels were identified in Symbiodinium natans strain CCMP2548.
+Results are not shown/discussed further in this repo.